TravisWheelerLab/polyA/README.md

 ## Development

-TODO(George): Mention flit install and the --symlink option (add a make target)

 This project uses [Pipenv](https://pipenv.pypa.io/en/latest/), which can be installed through Homebrew for Mac users.
 It must be installed before the Makefile targets, or the other commands listed in this document will work.